remotion-dev/remotion/packages/docs/docs/lambda/with-php/laravel.md

   This code is extracted from [here](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-laravel/app/Services/RemotionService.php#L24).

   The values for the `env` variables below can be found during the execution of the deployment of the [remotion-app](/docs/lambda/serverless-framework-integration#remotion-app).
 Please refer to the [Deploy the Lambda function section](/docs/lambda/serverless-framework-integration#5-deploy-the-lambda-function) for more information.
-Below is an example of the deployment logs:
+Below is an example output of the deployment logs:

   ```bash title="Deployment logs"